davaus80/COMP424-Fall2025/README.md

 ```

 ## Autoplaying multiple games
 There is some randomness affecting the outcome of the game from the initial layout and agent logic.
-To fairly evaluate agents, we will run them against each other multiple times, alternating their roles as player_1 and player_2, and on various board sizes that are selected randomly (between size 6 and 12).
+To fairly evaluate agents, we will run them against each other multiple times, alternating their roles as player_1 and player_2.
+All board will be of size 7 x 7.
 The aggregate win percentage will determine a fair winner.
 Use the `--autoplay` flag to run $n$ games sequentially, where $n$ can be set using `--autoplay_runs`.
 The default is 100, and will be used for the final player vs. player run.

 ```bash
 python simulator.py --player_1 random_agent --player_2 random_agent --autoplay